8th November 2025

 The most ultimate Frédéric Chopin concert ever orchestrated.
 Pianist Henry Kelder will perform all 59 Mazurkas by Frédéric Chopin in chronological order on a Grand Concert Érard, the same that Chopin played.

-Part one will be played in the Maison de Curiosités (Nes 120, Amsterdam) with craftfully made cocktails, as well as beer and wines, alongside and a Polish dinner to conclude the concert.
-Part two will be played in the Mayer Manor, also with cocktails, beers, and wines, plus amuses and bites to be served throughout the performance.
-For the avid enthusiasts, we offer both performances with passepartout tickets.
+Part one will be played with craftfully made cocktails, as well as beer and wines, alongside.
+Between the parts, we invite you to enjoy a delicious Polish dinner.
+Part two will be played also with cocktails, beers, and wines, plus amuses and bites to be served throughout the performance.

 Tickets